frannecki/ladder/README.md

 ## Usage
 ### Building

-Buiding scripts for cmake and bazel are provided.
+Buiding scripts with cmake and bazel are provided for Linux/FreeBSD.
 You can refer to [msvc](msvc) for its usage on Windows.

 * GNU make